-Person who is currently sharing a desktop.
+Person who is currently sharing a screen.
 They can:

 Although the presenter can disable these features for other participants, the features always remain available to the meeting's owner.

-Participants can draw on the desktop, talk in a meeting or share a webcam only when the owner or presenter has enabled these features.
+Participants can draw on the screen, talk in a meeting or share a webcam only when the owner or presenter has enabled these features.

 Using the toolbar, you can: